-5. Amendment to Stock Option Plan
+4. Continuation of Stock Option Plan

 Pursuant to the policies of the TSX Venture Exchange (the "TSXV"), a "rolling" stock option plan must be approved and ratified annually by the Shareholders.
-The Corporation's stock option plan (the "Stock Option Plan") was most recently approved at the Corporation's last Annual and Special Meeting held on December 10, 2021.
-At the Meeting, Shareholders will be asked to approve the Stock Option Plan, which has been amended to comply with the policies of the TSXV, in particular in respect of the provisions described in section 7, 9, 11 and 13 below.
-The details of the amended Stock Option Plan are set forth below.
+The Corporation's stock option plan (the "Stock Option

+Plan") was most recently approved at the Corporation's last Annual and Special Meeting held on June 28, 2022.
+The Stock Option Plan will continue to permit that 10% of the Corporation's issued and outstanding Common Shares are to be set aside and reserved for stock options on a rolling basis.
+The limit remains for Directors at 1,250,000 Common Shares and a separate limit remains for Officers, employees and consultants for 1,250,000 Common Shares.
+At the Meeting, Shareholders will be asked to ratify and approve the Stock Option Plan for continuation until the next annual general meeting.
+The complete form of the Stock Option Plan is attached hereto as Appendix "B".